 In short, you can make your life easier later on if you invest in a home for you to live in after retirement.

-As you continue to work, you may want to save money to prepare you for the future, so investing into savings accounts, stocks and homes can help you.
+As you continue to work, you may want to save money to prepare you for the future, so investing in savings accounts, stocks and homes can help you.
 Look through your different options and find some investments to make so that you can live a comfortable retirement without worrying about money.